Yepkit/ykush/README.md

 Linux
 -----
 For Linux the command options and syntax are the same with the slight difference that the executable file does not have the `.exe` extension.
-Also depending of your user permissions you may need to precede the command with the *sudo* directive (e.g, `sudo ykush -d 1`).
+Also depending of your user permissions you may need to precede the command with the *sudo* directive (e.g, `sudo ykushcmd -d 1`).

 For more information and resources for the YKUSH board please visit the [yepkit website ykush page](https://www.yepkit.com/products/ykush).